Simple Living With Nature

 homestead and chill lavender salve

 MadeOn Skin Care has some lovely options as well, and I’m totally in love with their Bee Silk Lotion Bar!
-It’s almost as good as my homemade calendula lotion bars.
+It’s almost as good as my homemade calendula lotion bars and pine lotion bars, both also great for gift-giving.

 Herbal Learning & Books